nReyna/capstone-VeCan-or-VeCant/README.md

 ---

-### 1. Goal: classify businesses by their review text.
+### 1. Goal: classify dinning options by their review text to predict if they are Vegan/Vegetarian friendly

 In particular, taking Yelp reviews for food establishments can we infer a classification for the type of cuisiine using review text.
 We start with a collection of 5.2 million